 Flamingo Buffet 50 per cent off deal for lunch (low season only).
 If you walk around Harrah’s, Linq and Flamingo, you can often find people distributing coupons from Caesars Entertainment Group.
 One of those coupons is for 50% off lunch at Flamingo.
 Before you choose to go, we recommend you read our review of the Flamingo buffet (with a link to our video).

-Which Vegas buffets offer the best deals, and which websites offer the best Vegas deals altogether?
+Which Las Vegas buffet deals offer the best value; which websites offer the best Vegas deals altogether?

-Other Deals: Caesar’s Entertainment Group (Paris, Planet Hollywood, Caesars, Harrah’s, Flamingo, Rio’s, Bally’s, the Linq, check our buffets list homepage for full details of all main buffets) offer a special buffet coupon booklet throughout winter and early spring (5 dollars off per person up to 4 people) which we think it’s well worth using.
+Other Las Vegas Buffet Deals: Caesar’s Entertainment Group (Paris, Planet Hollywood, Caesars, Harrah’s, Flamingo, Rio’s, Bally’s, the Linq, check our buffets list homepage for full details of all main buffets) offer a special buffet coupon booklet throughout winter and early spring (5 dollars off per person up to 4 people) which we think it’s worth using.

 You can pick those booklets up at any Harrah’s resort check-in desk, they will be happy to offer them to you (you do not have to be a guest at their hotel).
 Beware that, at some point during the year, when they have enough ‘traffic’, they stop giving out these booklets, only to resume when visitors’ traffic decreases.
 If you are visiting Las Vegas and they tell you they have stopped giving out these booklets, don’t worry: we have written a new page on ‘how to get free stuff in Vegas’ where you can find many more tips on how to get meals coupons.
 But, before you go to that page, read on: